 Place the cut vegetables in a large colander in the sink or over a bowl.
 Sprinkle them with 1 teaspoon of the salt and massage for about a minute, then allow them to sit for at least 15 minutes.
-(Beets will stain other vegetables - so if you'd like to keep the colors separated, salt and let them sit in separate strainers.)
+(Beets will stain other vegetables.
+If you'd like to maintain the separate colors of various vegetables, salt and let them sit in separate strainers.)

-Add the vinegar, water, sugar, the remaining ½ teaspoon salt to a small pot and warm over medium heat.
-Stir until the sugar is completely dissolved and the liquid is hot.
+Add the vinegar, water, sugar and the remaining ½ teaspoon salt to a small pot and place it over medium heat.
+Stir until the sugar has completely dissolved and the liquid is steaming hot.

-Rinse the vegetables under cold running water for a minute.
+Rinse the vegetables under cold running water for a few seconds.
 Drain and squeeze out all extra water.
-Place in the container(s)** you plan to store them in along with any of the optional chiles or spices.
+Place in storage container(s)** along with any of the optional chiles or spices.
 Pour the hot pickling liquid into the container(s), making sure the liquid fully covers the vegetables.

-Marinate the vegetables for at least 1 hour before using, or 2 hours for larger shapes.
-Store refrigerated in an airtight container for up to 1 month.
+Let the vegetables soak for at least 1 hour before using, or 2 hours for larger shapes.
+Store refrigerated, covered by the pickling liquid, in an airtight container for up to 1 month.

-*Daikon, other varieties of radish, and turnips smell funky when stored in a container for a while.
-The taste of the vegetables should be unaffected, but it never hurts to nibble a piece to make sure before including them in a dish.
+*Daikon and other radish varieties (and turnips, too!) smell funky when stored airtight for a while.
+The flavor of the vegetables should be unaffected, but it never hurts to nibble a piece to make sure before including them in a dish.

 **A wide-mouth canning jar makes it easier to fish the pickles out of the brine.